QuantEcon/lecture-source-py/source/rst/numpy.rst

-If you can't see how this works, try thinking through the flow for a simple example, such as ``q = [0.25, 0.75]`` It helps to sketch the intervals on paper
+If you can't see how this works, try thinking through the flow for a simple example, such as ``q = [0.25, 0.75]`` It helps to sketch the intervals on paper.

 Your exercise is to speed it up using NumPy, avoiding explicit loops